 THE TRUE CLASSICS

 Some of you, no doubt, are remarking to yourselves: "Rob!
-You've been talking about the Trilogies but have been excluding certain stories!
+You've been talking about the Trilogies but have been excluding certain stories!"

 I did that for a reason, of course.
-I wanted to put certain adventures in their own special category.
+I wanted to put specific adventures in their own special category.
 Season Eighteen gives us two absolute masterpieces and I felt I should discuss them separately from the reviews of all the other tales.

 I've already spoken about how visually amazing Warrior's Gate is and how great of a job Paul Joyce does directing it.
 These attributes, alone, almost make it a Classic.
 The aesthetics of this tale are breath-taking.
 Like Leisure Hive, that opening shot sets such an incredible tone, We can see that we're in for something very different.
 And we get exactly that.
 The imagery in this story is incredible.
 So many little details make this is so fun to watch.
 The coin flipping through the air as the ship crashes.
 The way Biroc looks as he's running out of phase across the void.
 How, in Part One, the Doctor re-sets the goblet he will knock over at the end of Part Three.
 It's all absolutely gorgeous.